About This Course

 EU Fees 2018

 Non-EU Fees 2018

-Entry Requirements: Students should possess a primary degree to second honours level from a recognized third-level institution, in one of the following disciplines: Archaeology, Anthropology, Folklore, History, Heritage Studies or Local Studies.
-Applications will also be considered from graduates in other disciplines who have a demonstrable interest and/or experience in museum work.
-All applicants will be interviewed.
+Primary degree to 2H2 level from a recognized third-level institution, in one of the following disciplines: Archaeology, Anthropology, Folklore, History, Heritage Studies or Local Studies.
+See Requirements for full details.

 A 90-credit programme made up of taught modules (25 credits), two work placements (20 credits), museum exhibition (10 credits) and a research dissertation (35 credits)